Damages Desktops

 "Papa," Mrs Bingley cried when he had been announced and entered into her and her husband's presence.
 "We had not expected you."

-Mr Bennet put aside his puzzle for awhile as he greeted the face of his eldest daughter.
+Mr Bennet could not help but smile at the sight of his eldest daughter.
 Jane looked perfectly happy and contented with her first marriage, that was easily ascertained by her sweet smiling face, and the adoring devotion of her equally besotted husband.
-In this match at least, he could comfort himself that he had not erred in bestowing Mr Bingley permission to wed his one of his daughters.
+In this match at least, he could comfort himself that he had not erred in bestowing upon Mr Bingley his consent to wed his one of his daughters.

 "I always pride myself, Jane, on coming into one of my children's houses when I am least expected.
 Now, I will dispense with formalities, for I can see yet without spectacles and I can see you are both perfectly well.
 I came to inform you of a sad event, and ask a question which pertains to it."

-Here Mr Bennet paused, ensuring like any good story teller, that he had his audience's full attention before proceeding any further.
+Here Mr Bennet paused, ensuring that he had his audience's full attention before proceeding any further.
 "I was informed, by one of his lawyers a few hours ago, that the Earl of Saffron Walden has passed on from the world of the living."

-Jane gasped, turned to look at her husband, who was likewise amazed, then did the thing which Mr Bennet had been expecting.
-She sent a glance to Mr Bingley, full of meaning.
-And its message was quite clear.
-They had hoped for this event for some time, and as a result, knew where Elizabeth was.
+Jane gasped, turned to look at her husband, who was likewise amazed, then she sent a glance to Mr Bingley, full of meaning, and one which Mr Bennet had expected to occur.

 "Out with it, Jane," Mr Bennet immediately remarked, causing his eldest to look upon him with surprise.
 "Where is she?
 Where is my Elizabeth?"

 Jane glanced to her husband once more, who nodded solemnly.
 Then she turned back to her father, realising that she was about to give him the second shock of this morning.
-"She is living at the home of Charles' good friend, Mr Fitzwilliam Darcy."
+"She is living under the protection of Charles' good friend, Mr Fitzwilliam Darcy."

-Jane related the entire story to him, with Charles adding his own perspective every now and again when needed.
+Jane related the entire story which had been relayed within the contents of Elizabeth's letter to her, with Charles adding his own view, for Darcy had also replied to his own missive.
 The skill of their telling was quite lost upon Mr Bennet, too concerned as he was, with the actual events he was hearing.
-Elizabeth had met Mr Darcy quite frequently over the past year, first for the wedding of Jane, then at Kent, through a mutual relation; Lady Catherine de Bourgh.
+Elizabeth had met Mr Darcy quite frequently over the past year, first for the wedding of Jane, then at Kent, through a mutual relation, Lady Catherine de Bourgh.

 "Where is she now?"
 Mr Bennet asked, in that same quiet tone.